International Health Insurance

 For detailed fee information, check the IMSS fee tables.

-Helpful Tip!
-If you’re admitted to a public hospital in Mexico, family and friends are expected to assist with your food, hygiene, and sometimes even basic medical care.
+Ask for Help!
+If you’re admitted to a public hospital in Mexico, family and friends are expected to assist with your food, hygiene, and sometimes basic medical care.
 These caregivers are called cuidadores.
-It can be challenging to navigate public hospitals without a cuidador, so be prepared either to pay for extra care or to manage without assistance.
+Navigating public hospitals without a cuidador can be hard, so be prepared to pay for extra care or manage without assistance.

-Many foreigners live part-time in Mexico to escape colder climates elsewhere.
+Many foreigners live part-time in Mexico to escape the colder climates of other places.
 These part-time residents often use short-term visitor visas and may choose to receive most healthcare in their home country while accessing affordable private care in Mexico.

 If part-time residents hold legal residency, they might qualify for IMSS.
 However, many opt for an international medical plan that offers flexibility, covers multiple countries, and supports travel.